Grindcom/project-neighborhood-map/README.md

 #### How search works
 1. Show all the cool spot markers at once by selecting the 'Show All' button; they will drop in from the top of the map.
-2. Sketch out an area of interest to see if there are any cool spots inside it;
-  1. If there are any markers outside the sketch they will either be hidden or not shown.
-  2. When toggled off the sketch will be removed, but the markers will be left in place.
-3. Search by an area; enter an area of interest in the text box then click zoom to swoop in to the zone.
-4. Select one of the listed cool spots;
+2. Choose one of the listed **Happy Spots**;
     1. If all markers are showing, the selected spots' marker will bounce.
     2. If the markers aren't showing, the spots' marker will drop onto the map and start bouncing.
     3. If a spot's marker is bouncing, selecting it again will stop it.
+3. **Nearby Locations** for are shown for any *Happy Spots* that are selected.
+4. Use the **Search and Filter** drop down to
+    1. Sketch out an area of interest to see if there are any cool spots inside it;
+        1. If there are any markers outside the sketch they will either be hidden or not shown.
+        2. When toggled off the sketch will be removed, but the markers will be left in place.
+    2. Search by an area; enter an area of interest in the text box then click zoom to swoop in to the zone.
+    3. Find a route from an area or address that you enter in 4.2
+        1. Choose a maximum travel time that you want to take to get to a venue.
+        2. Select a mode of travel that you want to use.
+        3. Click the **GO** button to see the Places that fall within your selected criteria.
+        4. Click the **View Route** button to see the route.

 ## Requirements